5259

 60 seconds difference

-The Gregorian day is not only 30 seconds too long, it also starts 30 seconds too late, because of the previous day.
+The next day is not only 30 seconds too long, it also starts 30 seconds too late, because of the previous day.
 So now, it's 60 seconds out of sync!

-Later in the year, things will even out again, but during certain parts of the year, the difference between the Gregorian Calendar and your biological clock can be as much as 16 minutes!
+Later in the year, things will even out again, but during certain parts of the year, the difference between the Gregorian Calendar and our biological clock can be as much as 16 minutes!

 It's not just the daily cycle that doesn't match.
 The seasonal cycle is also affected.
 In most parts of the world, summer days have more daylight than winter days.
 Some countries address this by enforcing Summer Time and Winter Time.
 These adjustments are not natural and add another hour to the mismatch.

 Every creature in the wild lives according to its biological clock, except us!
-By using the Lukashian Calendar, you can be in sync again.
+By using the Lukashian Calendar, we can be in sync again.

 Space Habitats